hack3rs.ca network-security

 when-this-tool-is-a-good-fit

-• +Passive wireless discovery and baseline building.
+• +Passive wireless discovery and baseline building in authorized environments.

-• +Training on 802.11 visibility and observation-first workflows.
+• +Training on 802.11 visibility, passive-first workflows, and wireless baseline methodology.

 when-to-use-another-tool-or-source